dgpalmer2/mmemmuris/README.md

 ## Background

 With the advent of linear mixed-effects models (LMM), multivariate analysis of variance (MANOVA) and repeated measures ANOVA (RM ANOVA) are falling out of popularity.
-MANOVA and RM ANOVA have a few main drawbacks that deter statisticians from using it:
+MANOVA and RM ANOVA have a few main drawbacks that deter statisticians from using these analysis methods:

 1) Listwise deletion for MANOVA/RM ANOVA data in the wide format causes an entire experimental unit with at least one missing value to be dropped from the analysis.
 Marginal models and LMM process the data in the long format, so instead of dropping an entire experimental unit with missing data, only the time point(s) with missing data is dropped.